Grumpy

 ARTIST BIO

-Heaven, front person of Grumpy, keeps their friends close and their exes closer.
-The keyboardist and bassist are Heaven’s ex girlfriends, the drummer is their ex-husband (the guitar player and Heaven never dated but when they first moved to New York Heaven had a crush on Diego and there was one night when they thought they might kiss but they didn’t).
-Juicy, right?
-It sounds scandalous but really it paints a picture of the deep intimacy Heaven has with their collaborators.
-When Grumpy plays, the stories being told have a realism that can only be created when the songs are performed by the people they are about.
+Heaven Schmitt, the front person of Grumpy, keeps their friends close and their exes closer.
+The keyboardist and bassist are Heaven’s ex girlfriends, the drummer is their ex-husband (the guitar player and Heaven never dated but there was one night when Heaven thought they might kiss but they didn’t).